spcourse/sp2/10 Complexity/slicing/10 list slicing and indexing.md

 front.
 The most common way you'll see this, is to **reverse** a list completely with just a slice, so step size of `-1` for the full list.

-Finally, while for this whole video we have talked about lists, it is important to note that slicing works exactly the same for the other *ordered* collections, so strings and tuples.
+Finally, while for this whole text we have talked about lists, it is important to note that slicing works exactly the same for the other *ordered* collections, so strings and tuples.
 Any built-in element that uses *indexing* to access its elements, will usually also support slices.

-That completes this video on slicing and indexing.
+That completes this reading on slicing and indexing.
 Up next is the final section on complexity in this series, about how to combine all this into an efficient program.